Equal Access: Universal Design of Computing Departments

 A checklist for making computing departments welcoming and accessible to all students

 The group of individuals pursuing computing fields is becoming increasingly diverse with respect to gender, race, ethnicity, learning style, age, disability, and other characteristics.
-High-tech careers are potentially open to individuals with disabilities because of advancements in assistive technology that provide access to computers.
+Many companies are looking to hire individuals with disabilities into technical roles.
 However, the inaccessible design of facilities and software, curriculum, web pages, and distance learning courses continue to erect barriers.
+All qualified students should be welcome to join your department and engage to the fullest extent regardless of disability.

-In applying universal design, keep in mind that individuals in your department may have learning disabilities or visual, speech, hearing, and mobility impairments.
+In applying universal design, keep in mind that individuals in your department may have disabilities related to learning, vision, speech, hearing, mobility, attention, autism, or mental health.
 Make sure everyone

 - feels welcome,